 Even if the tactic is obvious, knowing your basic marketing strategy is critical to establishing a relevant plan of action.
 SEO can be a very time intensive (and therefore expensive!) exercise if you’re developing a content plan or using keywords that simply do not engage with your relevant audience.
 This is why starting with a simple SEO audit is essential in evaluating next steps and this falls under the umbrella of digital strategy.

-Is it more cost-effective to have someone working full-time or use an agency?
+Is it more cost-effective to have someone working full-time or use a digital agency?

 Digital marketing often benefits from having a dedicated member of the team in-house to coordinate various digital marketing channels and ensure they are all working hard together.
 This individual needs a good knowledge of the different channels and their roles in the marketing mix.
 However, it is rare to find someone who is equally happy directly implementing a PPC account while also happy to write blog content and juggle facebook adverts because each digital marketing channel is a specialism and often needs a different skill set (analytical, copywriting, creative, etc) to get the most out of them.